richchapler/AzureSolutionsDocumentation/curricula/AI_Speech.md

 ###### Settings

-...detailed on the right side of the interface and include the following parameters:

 - **Language**: `English (United States)`
   Sets the primary language for both input and synthesized speech.
 This determines pronunciation, transcription, and voice selection defaults.